 You can combine some restrictions to create a more granular access control system if needed.
 For example, you can require that users have a certain membership plus a certain user role.
 See the screenshot below.

-In the screenshot above, only members with the Plus membership and the Contributor user role will be able to see the content.
+In the screenshot above, only members with the Gold membership and the Contributor user role will be able to see the content.

 Restricting Content By Category

 You can automatically restrict posts to certain subscription levels, access levels, and paid status based on the category they are filed in.

 To set up the category restrictions, go to WordPress Dashboard > Posts > Categories and click "Edit" on the category you wish to set up restrictions for.
 Any post put in a restricted category will be automatically restricted to members that have the proper membership access.

 For more information, see Restricting Content by Category.

 You can quickly apply restrictions to all posts in a post type by navigating to the "Restrict Access" submenu in the post type's menu.
 The regular post restriction meta box will be available, but the settings you choose here will apply to every post at once.
 This option is perfect if you want each post to have the same settings.

 For more information, see Restricting an entire post type.